Summary

 Exact GPs at Scale with BBMM

-GPyTorch introduced Black-Box Matrix-Matrix multiplication (BBMM), which uses preconditioned conjugate gradients and Lanczos iterations to solve the linear systems without ever forming the inverse.
-On GPU, exact GPs now scale to 100,000+ points — territory that used to require approximation.
+GPyTorch introduced Black-Box Matrix-Matrix multiplication (BBMM), which uses preconditioned conjugate gradients and Lanczos iterations to solve the relevant linear systems without forming the inverse.
+On a GPU, exact GPs now scale to more than 100,000 points, a regime that previously required approximation.

 Deep Kernel Learning and Deep GPs

-Deep Kernel Learning (DKL) places a neural network before the kernel: the NN extracts features φ(x), then the kernel operates on φ.
-You get deep representation learning plus GP uncertainty.
-For structured inputs — images, graphs, sequences — DKL is often the right compromise.
-It’s a natural complement to graph-based architectures like Graph Attention Networks when you need both rich features and calibrated uncertainty.
+Deep Kernel Learning (DKL) places a neural network before the kernel: the network extracts features φ(x), and the kernel then operates on φ.
+The result combines deep representation learning with GP uncertainty quantification.
+For structured inputs such as images, graphs, and sequences, DKL is often the appropriate compromise.
+It complements graph-based architectures such as Graph Attention Networks when both rich features and calibrated uncertainty are required.

 Deep GPs stack multiple GP layers, each feeding into the next.
-They can learn hierarchical nonstationary functions but require variational inference to train.
-Powerful, but often overkill.
+They can learn hierarchical nonstationary functions but require variational inference for training.
+The added expressiveness is powerful but frequently more than is required.

 | Model | Uncertainty | Small-data performance | Scalability | Interpretability |